.44 Magnum: Dual-purpose use

 The concept of a dual-purpose handgun/rifle cartridge has been popular since the Old West, with cartridges like the .44-40 Winchester, whose "high-speed" rifle loadings were precursors to magnum loads.
 Other dual-use rounds were the .32-20 Winchester and the .38-40 Winchester.

 Some past dual-purpose cartridges, like the .44-40 Winchester, gave their manufacturers trouble when people loaded the "high-speed" versions designed for rifles into handguns.
 Since the .44 Magnum was designed from the start as a revolver cartridge, there are no such issues, and SAAMI-compliant ammunition fires from any handguns or rifles chambered for the .44 Magnum.

+For a handgun cartridge, the bolt thrust is considerable at C.I.P. conform maximum loads and an important factor in weapons design.
+The greater the bolt thrust, the stronger the locking mechanism has to be to withstand it.

 As a rifle or carbine cartridge, the .44 Magnum is sufficiently powerful for medium-sized game, yet fits easily into a compact, lightweight package.
 In 1961, Ruger introduced their .44 carbine, the first .44 Magnum carbine.
 The lever-action Marlin Model 1894, and many other firearms are currently available in this caliber.
 With significantly longer barrels than revolvers and no cylinder gap (except in revolving rifles), carbines will generate a significantly higher velocity than a revolver loaded with the same ammunition.
 Tests with various ammunition in the Ruger Deerfield yielded a 100 yd velocity of over 1300 ft/s with a 240 gr bullet, comparable to the muzzle velocity out of a revolver.
 Loads using slow-burning powders maximize performance in both short and long barrels, with one published load generating 1500 ft/s from a revolver, and 1625 ft/s from a carbine with a 240 gr bullet.

 Suitable game

-The .44 Magnum is well suited for game up to elk size.
-With precise shot placement and deep-penetrating cartridges, it has even been used to take the largest of game, including Cape Buffalo.
-Publisher Robert E. Petersen took a record-setting polar bear with a Smith & Wesson Model 29 .44 Magnum.
-It has even been used against elephants with success.
+The .44 Magnum is well suited to kill animals up to elk size.
+With precise shot placement and deep-penetrating cartridges, it has even been used to kill the largest of game, including Cape Buffalo.
+Publisher Robert E. Petersen killed a record-setting polar bear with a Smith & Wesson Model 29 .44 Magnum.
+It has even been used to kill elephants with success.

 In addition to beating the ballistics of the old .44-40 rifle loads, long considered a top deer cartridge, the heavy, flat-point bullets typically used in the .44 Magnum have an additional advantage.
 Tests performed where bullets are shot through light cover, intended to represent twigs and brush, have shown that the high-velocity, lightweight, thin-jacketed, pointed bullets used by most hunting cartridges today are easily deflected by contact with the brush.
 The ideal bullets for penetrating brush with minimal deflection are heavy, flat-point bullets at moderate velocities.